-The community has responded with enthusiasm!
-We have been granted a $2 million gift from the Rapid City Vision Fund, $1 million from the John T. Vucurevich Foundation, as well as gifts from many individuals, businesses and organizations.
+The community responded with enthusiasm!
+We were granted a $2 million gift from the Rapid City Vision Fund, $1 million from the John T. Vucurevich Foundation, as well as gifts from many individuals, businesses and organizations.

-In December, 2016 an anonymous donor gave us a $500,000 challenged grant to be met over 3 years.
-For every dollar we raise, the donor will contribute $.50.
+In December, 2016 an anonymous donor gave us a $500,000 challenge grant to be met over 3 years.
+For every dollar we raised, the donor contributed $.50.

 John T. Vucurevich Foundation To Build an Early Childhood

 We conducted a feasibility study in the spring of 2015 to gage our capacity to raise money in the Rapid City Community.
 We were encouraged that our campaign will be successful.

 We recruited four campaign co-chairs and a steering committee, chose an architect and a construction manager at risk.
 With the help of our community and many supporters, the dream became reality!

 Rapid City Awarded Rural America Initiatives $2,000,000 in Vision Funds for the New Building!

 Rural America Initiatives was thrilled, humbled and proud to be the recipient of a $2,000,000 gift from the Rapid City's Vision Fund.
 This gift brought us to nearly half of our goal, and gave us tremendous momentum moving forward.